Alprenolol

 Alprenolol, or alfeprol, alpheprol, and alprenololum (Gubernal, Regletin, Yobir, Apllobal, Aptine, Aptol Duriles), is a non-selective beta blocker as well as a 5-HT1A and 5-HT1B receptor antagonist, used in the treatment of angina pectoris.
 It is no longer marketed by AstraZeneca, but may still be available from other pharmaceutical companies or generically.

+Pharmacology

+Pharmacokinetics

+The brain-to-blood ratio of alprenolol in humans has been found to be 16:1.
+For comparison, the brain-to-blood ratio of the highly lipophilic propranolol was 15:1 to 26:1 and of the hydrophilic atenolol was 0.2:1.